John Goossens: 2009–2010

+2010–2012

 In the 2010–11 season, Goossens started his season when he scored his goal of the season, when he scored in a 3–1 loss against PSV on 11 September 2010.
 Despite being on the losing side, Goossens was named by Algemeen Dagblad as the team of the week.
 Then, in the third round of KNVB Cup against Dordrecht, Goossens was sent-off after a straight red card in the 45th minute, which NEC lost 4–3.
 After the match, Goossens was given a three match ban, which lead the club appealed.
 As a result, Goossens was suspended on one match.
 The appeal would later become successful.
 He then scored his second goal of the season, in a 3–1 win over Willem II on 11 December 2010, followed up his third goal on 22 January 2011, in a 2–2 draw against NAC Breda.
 He then scored his fourth and fifth goal against Utrecht and Vitesse Arnhem.
 The next game after Vitesse, Goossens scored twice, in a 4–1 win over VVV-Venlo.
 At the end of the 2010–11 season, Goossens scored seven goals in thirteen appearances.
 The club started negotiation a new contract for Goossens, whose contract expire at the end of the 2011–12 season.

 In 2011–12 season, Goossens appeared in two matches before being sidelined with a knee injury which he sustained during a match.
 Goossens made his return, in a 3–0 loss against Ajax, where he made a start, only to be substituted for 25 minutes after injuring his ankle.
 Goossens would score twice from a direct free kick, in a 2–0 win over VVV-Venlo.
 After the match, Goossens never practice taking free kick.
 Goossens then scored four days later, in the fourth round of KNVB Cup, in a 3–0 win over Achilles '29 (III).
 His third goal of the season came in a 4–0 win over Groningen on 25 February 2012.
 Soon after, Goossens ended his season and his career at NEC when he had a knee surgery and kept him for eight weeks.

 Due to his good performance for NEC Nijmegen, Goossens was offered a new contract in 2012, but he rejected the offer.
 Welsh side Swansea City were interested in signing Goossens.
 This led to the club's technical director Carlos Aalbers admitted he had mixed feelings over midfielder John Goossens' proposed move to the club.
 NEC stated they do not want to risk losing Goossens on a free transfer in the summer.
-Eventually, Goossens eventually rejected a move to Swansea as he had decided to serve the remainder of his contract.
+Eventually, Goossens rejected a move to Swansea as he had decided to serve the remainder of his contract.